scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 ### Schema details in PostgreSQL

 By running the Schema Importer when setting up ScalarDB, you can import the table schema in the ScalarDB database into the PostgreSQL database.
 More precisely, for each `namespace_name.table_name` table in the ScalarDB database, you will have a foreign table for `namespace_name._table_name` and a view for `namespace_name.table_name` in the PostgreSQL database.
-The columns in the foreign table are identical to the columns in the table in PostgreSQL and in the transaction metadata.

-The created foreign table contains identical columns to the ScalarDB table as well as the transaction metadata columns that ScalarDB manages internally.
-The created view is defined to exclude the transaction metadata columns from the foreign table, so it only contains the same columns as the ScalarDB table.
+The created foreign table contains columns that are identical to the ScalarDB table and the transaction metadata columns that ScalarDB manages internally.
+Since the created view is defined to exclude the transaction metadata columns from the foreign table, the created view contains only the same columns as the ScalarDB table.

 To see the schema for `dynamons.customer` in the ScalarDB database, run the following command: